M0LTE/pi-transceiver/software/system/README.md

 ```
 2. Reboot by issuing the command `sudo reboot`
 3. Connect back up to the Pi using SSH once it has rebooted

+## Hardware

+- When connecting the official touchscreen, the only connections should be VCC, ground, and the ribbon cable.
+Nothing more.
+Else you are bridging two I2C buses which will have unpredictable effects.